JuanAntonio1234/Proyecto-agencia_envios/README.md

-# Proyecto-agencia_envios
+# agencia_envios project.

-Proyecto completo de la asignatura Bases de datos de 1º de DAW.
-Este proyecto consta en la creación de una base de datos para una agencia de envíos.
+Complete project for the subject "Databases" in the first year of DAW (Web Application Development).
+This project involves creating a database for a shipping agency.

 How to use:

--clone the repository.
+-clone the repository inside a folder.
+-put the folder inside the "htdocs" folder of xammp.
 -Create a database called "agencia_envios" in postgres and restore it with the file "agencia_envios.sql" wich is a backup of the database.
--copy the "fase10" folder and add it into your htdocs folder of xammp.
--turn on both the postgres database and the xammp server and write "localhost"fase10" in your browser.
+-turn on both xammp and the postgres database, and write in your browser: "localhost/nameOfTheFolder" (replace "nameOfTheFolder" for the name of it).